-The Mesquite Police Department K-9 Unit deals in narcotics detection, search and apprehension of offenders, to better serve the citizens of Mesquite.
+The Mesquite Police Department K-9 Unit deals in narcotics detection, search and apprehension of offenders.
 Properly trained and handled Police K-9 dogs, give Law Enforcement officers one of the finest tools in the prevention and detection of crimes.

 K-9 Officer Averett and K-9 Noro